Super Dimension Fortress Macross: Plot

 In 1999, a city-sized alien spacecraft crashes in South Ataria Island on Earth.
 Over the course of 10 years the military organization U.N.
 Spacy reverse-engineers its technology and rebuilds the spacecraft, naming it the SDF-1 Macross.
 In 2009 at the launch ceremony of the Macross, a young civilian pilot, Hikaru Ichijyo, comes to visit the Macross upon U.N.
 Spacy pilot Roy Focker's request.
-During the launch ceremony, a space war fleet from an alien race of humanoid giants arrives into the solar system and identifies the Macross as a former battleship used by their enemies, the Supervision Army.
+During the launch ceremony, a space war fleet from an alien race of humanoid giants arrives in the Solar System and identifies the Macross as a former battleship used by their enemies, the Supervision Army.
 As the aliens, known as the Zentradi, approach the Macross, the original systems override the crew's commands and fire its main cannon, wiping out the advance alien scouts and starting a war.
-While Hikaru takes the new VF-1 Valkyrie on a test flight the aliens retaliate.
+While Hikaru takes the new VF-1 Valkyrie on a test flight, the aliens retaliate.
 He then encounters Lynn Minmay and rescues her from the aliens.
 The Macross crew attempts to use the experimental "Fold System" (faster-than-light drives) to escape to the Moon's orbit, but instead it accidentally takes the Macross and South Ataria Island to the edge of the solar system.
 The people from the Macross salvage everything they can, including the city surrounding the ship and its civilians (who have survived in special safety shelters, which were transported along intact), and attach two aircraft carriers to the ship.
 Since the fold systems have vanished after the jump, the Macross is forced to make its way back to Earth by conventional power.

 The Zentradi suspect the humans might be their creators, the Protoculture.
 Under the command of Britai Kridanik and Exsedol Folmo, they plot ways to understand them.
 Fearful of their old combat directives of not interfering with Protoculture, the Zentradi perform attacks to test their theories about the people on board the Macross, and even have their Zentradi soldiers "micloned" (miniaturized) to learn more about their culture.
 The Zentradi capture several Macross personnel, including Officer Misa Hayase and Hikaru, to study.
 Boddole Zer, Supreme Commander of the Zentradi, is puzzled over things such as relationships amongst males and females.
 He confirms that the Miclones "are" Protoculture during a demonstrated kiss between Hayase and Hikaru.
 After escaping, Hikaru and the others report their findings to their superiors, who have trouble accepting the reasons behind the Zentradi attacks as well as the huge forces the aliens possess.